Walk the Moon

-Walk the Moon (stylized in all-caps) was an American rock band based in Cincinnati, Ohio.
+Walk the Moon (stylized in all-caps) is an American rock band based in Cincinnati, Ohio.
 Lead singer Nicholas Petricca started the band in 2006, while a student at Kenyon College, deriving the band's name from the song "Walking on the Moon" by The Police.
-Although the band was best known for their most successful hit single "Shut Up and Dance", other notable songs included "Anna Sun" and "One Foot".
+Although the band is best known for their most successful hit single "Shut Up and Dance", other notable songs include "Anna Sun" and "One Foot".

 Walk the Moon cited Talking Heads as influences.
 The band's use of 1980s musical mainstays, such as keyboard and synthesizer, was also notable.